ckeditor/ckeditor5/docs/framework/guides/quick-start.md

 ### Step 2.
 Creating a plugin

-Now, we can start implementing our new plugin.
-Let's create `InsertImage` plugin:
+You can now start implementing your new plugin.
+Create the `InsertImage` plugin:

 ```js
 import Plugin from '@ckeditor/ckeditor5-core/src/plugin';